BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Introduction

 The remaining of this paper is organized as follows.
-Section II briefly introduce the related work.
-Section III elaborates our BrainIB which consists of three modules: subgraph generator, graph encoder and mutual information estimation module.
-Experiments results are presented in Section IV.
-Finally, Section V draws the conclusion.
+Section II shows contextual terms and approaches used in the paper.
+Section III briefly introduces the related work.
+Section IV elaborates our BrainIB which consists of three modules: subgraph generator, graph encoder and mutual information estimation module.
+Experiments results are presented in Section V and VI.
+Finally, Section VII draws the conclusion.